❇ The Bottom Line (at the top)

 ❇ Enhance R version 4

 This is an easy update mentioned in the discussion on Stackoverflow [Linking Intel's Math Kernel Library (MKL) to R on Windows].
-But the drawback (again) is that Intel's MKL library is not freeware anymore, although you may be able to get it without cost.
+The big drawback is Intel's MKL library is not freeware anymore, although you may be able to get it without cost.

 I got rid of v3.6, but here's a comparison of the benchmark with MRO v3.5.3 and enhanced R v4.0.0.
 I'm not showing what happens without the MKL libraries ... just check out the old discussion on Stackoverflow - my results were similar, about 8-10 times slower without MKL.